How to talk to your parent's doctor when your parent is in the room

 If the doctor proposes something that you know your parent won't do, you can say, "I want to make sure this is something my parent is willing to do because they've mentioned they want to keep their medications simple."
 You're giving the doctor useful information that will help them make a recommendation your parent will actually follow.
 You're not preventing your parent from deciding.

 Your parent is the decision-maker unless your parent has told you they want your help making decisions or unless your parent lacks the capacity to make decisions.
-Even if you think your parent is making a bad decision, you can ask questions, you can share information, you can say I'm worried about this, but ultimately it's your parent's choice.
+Even if you think your parent is making a bad decision, you can ask questions, share information, say you're worried, but ultimately it's your parent's choice.
 If you override your parent's choices, you're damaging your relationship and taking responsibility for outcomes that aren't actually yours.

 Documentation

-One useful thing you can do during or right after the appointment is to write down what was said.
+Write down what was said during or right after the appointment.
 Not everything.
 Just the important things.
-Write down the diagnosis or the problem being treated.
-Write down what the treatment plan is.
-Write down what medication is being started or changed.
-Write down what the doctor said to watch for.
-Write down when the next appointment is.
+The diagnosis or the problem being treated.
+What the treatment plan is.
+What medication is being started or changed.
+What the doctor said to watch for.
+When the next appointment is.

-Then you can share this summary with your parent, so your parent has it for their own records.
-You can share it with the primary doctor if the appointment was with a specialist, so the primary doctor knows what's happening.
-You can keep it for your own reference when you're trying to remember what was decided.
+Then share this summary with your parent, so they have it for their own records.
+Share it with the primary doctor if the appointment was with a specialist, so the primary doctor knows what's happening.
+Keep it for your own reference when you're trying to remember what was decided.

-This documentation is also useful if there's a conflict later between what one doctor said and what another doctor said.
+This documentation is also useful if there's a conflict later between what one doctor said and what another said.
 You can pull out your notes and say, "Dr. Johnson said to increase the blood pressure medication at this last appointment.
 Dr. Smith is now saying to decrease it.
 What's the best way to handle this?"
-The documentation helps you have these necessary conversations.
+The documentation helps you have these necessary conversations with confidence.

 Read more